Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

-> ### Dictionary
->
-> Some terms that I’m going to use throughout the article:
-> training sample
-> epoch
-> kernel - both image & opencl
-> NETFLIX: Most machine learning algorithms have parameters to tune, which are called often called hyperparameters to distinguish them from model parameters that are produced as a result of the learning algorithm.
-For example, in the case of a Neural Network, we can think about optimizing the number of hidden units, the learning rate, or the regularization weight.

-> layer
-> kernel*2
-> feature map/filter
-> training sample
-> hyperparameters
-> parameters
-> multiprocessor
-> work group/block
-> work item/thread
-> warp/wavefront
-> preprocessing & postprocessing methods
-> forward/backward
-> convolution

 ### My project

 Throughout this post, I will be referring to my latest project: **super-resolution using neural networks**.
 Repo is accessible [here](https://github.com/Scthe/cnn-Super-Resolution "Repositorium of my project") and the original paper (Image Super-Resolution Using Deep Convolutional Networks - SRCNN) [here](http://arxiv.org/abs/1501.00092 "Image Super-Resolution Using Deep Convolutional Networks").